ThomasSugar/hmil/people.md

 ###  We must find the time to stop and thank the people who make a difference in our lives., JFK

 * Mr. Ryan Bellman, Lead engineer at Mobility Research, Tempe, AZ
-* Mr. Alex Boehler with his mechatronics  started <a href="https://www.roboticelements.com/" title="Mechatronics"> Robotic Elements
+* Dr. Alex Boehler with his mechatronics  started <a href="https://www.roboticelements.com/" title="Mechatronics"> Robotic Elements
 * Mr. Theirry Flaven who was the lab manager for many years
 * Dr. Joseph Hitt whose vision has created and started <a href="https://www.goxlabs.com/" title="GoX Labsgo"> GoX Labs
 * Dr. Kevin Hollander with his mechanical design prowess